 ORDERING YOUR BACKYARD POULTRY CHICKS:

-Ready-To-Lay Pullets 2017 Order Form — Download our new order form and get your name on our order/waiting list for our next delivery date (TBA) for laying hens delivered to our store for your pickup.
+Ready-To-Lay Pullets 2017 Order Form — Note: There may be one more order this fall if customer numbers warrant — Place your order soon.
+Download our new order form and get your name on our order/waiting list for our next delivery date (TBA) for laying hens delivered to our store for your pickup.
 We try to bring in a load of ready-to-lay hens once per month from April to October but frequency depends upon order volume numbers, hen availability and delivery truck scheduling.

 We can’t set a pre-determined date as it’s not an exact science for when our order will arrive.
 Simply place your order with us and we will contact you when we know when delivery date to our store will be — You can decide then if this date works for you.
 Unfortunately, we don’t carry birds over to after delivery date — Hens must be picked up delivery day. ***Please note: Our policy for any orders of six birds or less must be paid when ordering.